-Home for Home
+Home for home

-Supporting Vulnerable Youth in El Salvador El Salvador struggles with high rates of poverty, inequality and crime – in particular, high rates of gang-related crimes and juvenile delinquency.
-The “Building Young Neighbours for Peace” project brings together young people in three local communities in San Vicente, San Salvador and La Libertad to participate as volunteers on six different home builds.
-In addition to benefitting six families with new, safe and adequate homes, this project is strengthening relationships with local community groups, enhancing national volunteering and engaging vulnerable youth in productive activities that keep them away from potential risks in their communities.
-Click here to learn more about this project.
+El Salvador struggles with high rates of poverty, inequality and crime – in particular, high rates of gang-related crime and juvenile delinquency.
+The Building Young Neighbours for Peace project in El Salvador brings together young people in three local communities – San Vicente, San Salvador and La Libertad – to participate as volunteers on six different home builds.
+In addition to benefitting six families with safe and decent homes, this project is strengthening relationships with local community groups, enhancing national volunteering, and engaging vulnerable youth in productive activities that keep them away from potential risks in their communities.
+Learn more about the Building Young Neighbours for Peace project.

-When a catastrophic 7.0 earthquake hit Haiti in 2010, Habitat for Humanity immediately responded building on nearly 30 years of experience working in Haiti.
-Habitat for Humanity’s recovery program in Haiti has benefitted more than 50,000 families through emergency, transitional and permanent housing solutions.
+When a catastrophic 7.0 earthquake hit Haiti in 2010, Habitat for Humanity responded immediately, building on nearly 30 years of experience working in Haiti.
+Habitat for Humanity’s recovery program in Haiti has benefitted more than 50,000 families through emergency, transitional, and permanent housing solutions.
 Given the scope of the need in Haiti, long-term change must involve empowering entire communities to rebuild their lives.
-In the community of Simon-Pele, the project “Investing in People and Business” is strengthening the long-term economic future and the social fabric of the community by providing a wide-range of training and skills development opportunities.
-Training programs include construction, business development, disaster risk reduction vocational skills and financial literacy.
-Click here to learn more about this project.
+In the community of Simon-Pele, the Investing in People and Business project is strengthening the long-term economic future and social fabric of the community by providing people with a wide range of training and skills development opportunities.
+Training programs include construction, business development, disaster risk reduction, vocational skills, and financial literacy.
+Learn more about the Investing in People and Business project.

-AfricaShelter Solutions for Low-Income Families in Kenya and Uganda
+Kenya and Uganda

-In sub-Saharan Africa about 95 per cent of people do not have access to formal financing that would allow them to start building or improving a home.
+In sub-Saharan Africa, about 95 percent of people do not have access to the formal financing that would allow them to start building or improving a home.
 Because of this, most people build progressively, starting with a makeshift shelter and then gradually replacing it with more permanent materials.
-In partnership with The MasterCard Foundation and six local financial institutions, the “Building Assets, Unlocking Access” project supports these families to access small, short-term loans with affordable payments that can fund their incremental building process.
-By working with local financial service providers already serving the low-income population, this housing microfinance project allows Habitat to extend our reach and start making a greater impact on the 1.6 billion people worldwide who need decent shelter.
-Click here to learn more about this project .
+In partnership with The MasterCard Foundation and six local financial institutions, the Building Assets, Unlocking Access project supports these families in accessing small, short-term loans with affordable payments that can fund their incremental building process.
+By working with local financial service providers already serving the low-income population, this housing microfinance project allows us to extend our reach and start making a greater impact on families in need of a decent place to live.
+Learn more about shelter solutions for low-income families in Kenya and Uganda.

-In partnership with Christian Blind Mission (CBM), Habitat for is working to transform the living conditions of people who have disabilities or who are at risk of developing disabilities, by improving their access to decent housing and sanitation facilities.
-The “Fitche Integrated Vulnerable Group Housing” project is increasing access to safe and decent shelter for vulnerable families.
-In addition, this project aims to create a healthy community by improving sanitation facilities at the community level and encouraging learning and knowledge transfer to become a model for future healthy, inclusive and holistic housing programming in Ethiopia.
-Click here to learn more about this project.
+In partnership with Cbm Canada, Habitat is working to transform the living conditions of people who have disabilities or are at risk of developing disabilities in Fitche, Ethiopia.
+The Fitche Integrated Vulnerable Group Housing project is increasing vulnerable families’ access to safe, decent housing.
+In addition, this project aims to create a healthy communities by improving sanitation facilities at the community level, and by encouraging learning and knowledge transfer to become a model for future housing programs in Ethiopia.
+Learn more about the Fitche Integrated Vulnerable Group Housing project.

-The “Safe and Empowered Communities for Urban Reintegration” (SECURE) Project is unique in making centrally located urban land available for housing low-income people.
+The Safe and Empowered Communities for Urban Reintegration (SECURE) project is unique in making centrally located urban land available for housing low-income people in Cambodia.
 Through this project, Habitat supports families and local authorities in securing land through the government’s Social Land Concession program.
-The work involves converting state-owned land in urban areas in Battambang into privately owned plots with secure tenure granted to families who are informal settlers.
-In addition, Habitat is also working with local partners to provide 40 new, adequate and safe homes for low-income families in Battambang.
-Click here to learn more about this project.
+The work involves converting state-owned land in urban areas in Battambang into privately owned plots with secure tenure granted to families living in informal settlements.
+Habitat is also working with local partners to provide 50 safe and decent homes for low-income families in Battambang.
+Learn more about the Safe and Empowered Communities for Urban Reintegration project.